CAREER CENTER PARTICIPATION AGREEMENT

 The Career Center Director will review the Missed Interview Explanation Form and make a final determination on a student’s status.

 An excused absence indicates a compelling reason for the absence (serious illness, family emergency); documentation of the emergency may be required.
 If the missed interview is deemed an excused absence, the student will be reinstated on the Colby CareerLink system.

 An unexcused absence may be an absence for a non-compelling reason (copied the wrong date or time, overslept, simply forgot about the interview), or it may be for a compelling reason but no corroborating evidence was provided.

 - First Offense: The first unexcused missed interview will result in loss of application/scheduling privileges for seven (7) calendar days.
 During this period, a student’s Colby CareerLink account will be deactivated, preventing one from applying for positions or responding to companies who extend offers for interviews.
 Students will be expected to meet interview obligations previously scheduled prior to account deactivation.

 - Second Offense: The second unexcused absence will result in permanent suspension from all on-campus recruiting activities for the remainder of the academic year.

-This contract is in place to protect your rights during the recruitment process as well as to continue the strong reputation Colby College students enjoy with employers who recruit through the Career Center.
-Please read through all materials carefully.
-The Career Center would like to thank you for agreeing to honor this contract of job search ethics and looks forward to assisting you during your career search.
+This agreement is in place to ensure all parties adhere to professional standards and to protect your rights during the recruitment process as well as to continue the strong reputation Colby College students enjoy with employers who recruit through the Career Center.
+Thank You.